hamed65kz/ISC-Challenge-Without-Boost/README.md

 F. Performance and CPU profiling, measure message throughput.

-G. Peform memory check for the Router with Vagrind.
+G. Perform memory check for the Router with Vagrind.

 H. Apply frame synchronization or framing, it lets the receiver identifies the frame/message boundaries.

+J. Apply thread affinity on main thread and worker thread to avoid unneccesray context switches and dont distrupt threads caches